charitarthchugh/PulsarIdentification/README.md

 Fifty Years of Pulsar Candidate Selection: From simple filters to a new principled real-time classification approach, Monthly Notices of the Royal Astronomical Society 459 (1), 1104-1123, DOI: 10.1093/mnras/stw656
+## Links
+- You can use an "image" data set called [HTRU1](https://github.com/as595/HTRU1) to achieve the same results(It also has a greater number of entry points at 60,000).
+- An easier way to implement this would be to use SKLearn.
+This would also allow you to use KNN and SVN(and other classifier models) really easily.
+[Check out this awesome data set on Kaggle](https://www.kaggle.com/ytaskiran/predicting-class-of-pulsars-with-ml-algorithms)